 It’s very important to have a good team and good teammates.
 Just as in real estate, you have to have people who do the paperwork, a good construction company etc…It’s a long process, but you always have to believe in the people on your team.
 So far, I’ve been more than happy.
 We have a great team.
 We’re moving slowly, but in the right direction, same thing in sports and in hockey.
 A good team doesn’t just happen over night.
 From the young players to the old players, development and chemistry takes time.
 Just like me, I’m a young businessman.
 I’m affiliated with people who’ve done this before me.
 I’m not afraid to ask questions.
 In hockey it was different.
 I would never ask my defense partner anything; my pride wouldn’t let me do that.
 I wish I had the opened-mindedness I have now, when I played so I would learn more about the game.
 Sometimes you feel like you have to play the same way for the rest of your life.

 The business world is different.
-You are always learning, always evolving.
+I’m always learning new small business management techniques.

 GMs: It takes a special person to do what you’ve done.
 You had immense success in the NHL, and multiple medals at the Olympic and amateur level.
 Do you look for the same leadership traits that you possess in the people that you work with?